Gridlock 0.3.53 - Available Now

 - Absolute and relative encoders supported(several modes)

-- Encoder banks can be linked to a matrix for auto-selection
+- Encoder banks can be linked to a matrix for auto-selection when a grid is selected

 - Each encoder can be configured to send its own MIDI message